gportay/cqfd6/README.md

 ### Use cqfd as a standard shell for binaries

-You can even use the `--shell` command to use it as a standard `$SHELL` so binaries honoring that variable run shell commands in your build container.
+You can even use `cqfd` as a standard `$SHELL` so binaries honoring that variable run shell commands in your build container.

 Example:

-    fred@host:~/project$ make SHELL="cqfd --shell"
+    fred@host:~/project$ make SHELL="cqfd sh"
     Available make targets:
        help:      This help message
        install:   Install script, doc and resources